 You can select the actions that must be performed once the records are submitted, reviewed or rejected.
 The actions include:

-Send notification on submission (The reviewer and the record submitter will receive an email notification).
+Send notification on submission (The reviewer will receive an email notification).

 Send notification on review completion